ChalmersGU-data-structure-courses/lab-system/README.md

   ...

 lab-groups
-  ├── 0              # A student group.
+  ├── 0              # A student lab group.
   │   │              # There is a script that will invite students to their group on Chalmers GitLab │   │              # based on which assignment group they signed up for in Canvas.
   │   │
   │   ├── lab1       # For mid-course group membership changes, membership can also
   │   │              # be managed at the project level (only for the needed students).
   │   │              # Remove them from their lab group and manually add them to the projects they should have access to.
-  │   │              # Example: lab1 and lab2 in lab-group-13, but lab3 and lab4 in lab-group-37.
+  │   │              # Example: A student may be part of lab1 and lab2 in group 13, but lab3 and lab4 in group 37.
+  │   │              #          In that case, they should neither be part of group 13 nor of group 37.
   │   │
   │   ├── lab2
   │   ├── lab3